This post may contain affiliate links. Please read my disclosure policy.

 - PRE COOKED LENTILS: Lentils need to bought pre cooked as well or you will have to add additional steps.
 I used 2 15 ounce cans of lentils.
 (Be sure to pat your lentils dry as much as possible with a paper towel if using can lentils).
 If you want to cook your own, 1 cup of dried lentils equals 2 cups of cooked lentils.
 Cook according to package directions.

-Update Notes: This post was originally published on July 1, 2017, but was republished with step by step instructions, tips, and reader's recipe testimonials on March 16, 2020.
+Update Notes: This post was originally published on July 1, 2017, but was republished with meal prep and storage tips on October 31, 2021.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my full Affiliate Disclaimer.